 IBAT StudentsStudents, if you wish to submit an application including your resume, then please login with your student number and portal password on the left.
 Employers, if you wish to wish to place a job or intership on the Job Portal then please use the "Employee Login" link above.

 Go back to the Job List

 Working towards social equality in the UKPosted by: Voluntary Service International

 Posted date: 05-Dec-2017

 Are you looking to volunteer long-term abroad, but not sure your budget can handle it?
 EVS may be what you are looking for!

 The European Voluntary Service (EVS) is an EU-funded programme that gives young people (aged 18 to 30) the opportunity to volunteer in an organisation abroad.
 During their projects, EVS volunteers are provided with insurance, accommodation, food, a small personal allowance, language training and local transport.
 Travel expenses to and from the hosting country will be reimbursed to the volunteers upon their arrival in the country.
 There are no application or placement fees, nor 3rd parties fees.
 The participation in this project is free of charge for the volunteers.
 For more information on EVS, please see: https://www.vsi.ie/evs-vacancies/

 Plymouth Hope is a charitable organisation based in the UK working for social equality.
-They are looking for an Irish volunteer starting in July/August 2018 for a period of 12 months (until July/August 2019).
+They are looking for an Irish volunteer starting any time up to October 2018 for a period of 12 months (until October 2019).